mark-locatechs/mark_demo/README.md

 - Docker: Containers can go anywhere
 - Django, Bootstrap, Vuejs: Handles frontend interactions
-- Flask, SQLAlchemy: Micro-service rest-ful api handles backend traffic
+- Flask, SQLAlchemy: Micro-service rest-ful CRUD api handles backend traffic
 - Mysql(Mariadb): One of the most popular database server
 - Marshmallow: Backend data validation
 - Pytest: Acceptance test for api
 - uWSGI, nginx, suervisord: Ensure fast multi-threaded data handling

-## Website Details
+## Website Detail

 ![alt text](/images/index.PNG?raw=true "home page")

+Website is simple, user can click on `New Route` button to create routes.
+Each route have a remove button to delete itself.
+User can add event to each route, a event must have a start point, a end point and a date.
+Click the `Create` button will try to create the event.
+Error with displayed to correspondent field when condition not allowed.

+And there is a second page 'lorem' to show user authentication mechanism.
+Only authenticated user can visit this page.
+Username and Password are both `demo` here.

-Bootstrap 4 frontend, with form and modal
+- Website uses Bootstrap 4 with modal forms

-form validation frontend and backend

-automatic backend pytest, acceptance test for all CRUD api
+- Vuejs plugin vuejs-datepicker for date input field
+- Axios for asynchronous api calls
+- moment for formatting time

 ## Run Guide